Dr. Emily Spence

 Teaching Areas & Public Health Interests:

 I have taught undergraduate, Masters and PhD courses in research design, evaluation, community and macro practice, basic statistics, qualitative and quantitative methods, intimate partner violence and grant proposal development.
 I have served as a PhD mentor and have chaired doctoral dissertations.
 I also provide training to professionals in interdisciplinary and practice-based settings.
+In my administrative role, I oversee community engagement and health equity initiatives for the School of Public Health, including our MPH internship program and several community advisory boards.

 Professional Activities & Awards: